BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 us - About a metre each.
 At the time I thought it was cool, but in retrospect it was not very exciting for a teenager!
 We all had a fantastic day in rural Cheshire, but none of us was

 particularly turned on by our dip into the world of 'invisible astronomy'.
-This remains the only radio observation of an astronmical body I have ever made!
+This remains the only radio observation of an astronomical body I have ever made!

-I was five.
-I've worked out it was late November in 1968, around the 25th as I clearly remember The Moon was just under half phase and we had been doing Christmas decorations at school.
+I was five (and a half, as any self respecting small child would insist!).
+I've worked out it was late November in 1968, around the 26th as I clearly remember the Moon was just about half phase, and we had been making Christmas decorations at school.
+The smell of aerosol paint was in the air from the decorations I had persuaded mum to spray gold for me.
 That evening, about five thirty or so, my mum shouted me to come outside.
 I went to the front door and there was a half moon shining in a bright and crisp black sky in the south.
 It was a chilly night, feeling frosty, and I was keen to get back inside in the warm.
 Mum had my dad's little 30mm telescope with her.
 If I open a drawer in my desk, right now, I can put my hand on that very telescope!

-Back in 1968, mum had my dad's little drawtube telescope firmly held against a metal pole that supported the porch roof outside the communal front door, that led to our flat, in Stanley Avanue, Poulton-le-Fylde.
+Back in 1968: Mum had my dad's little 30mm drawtube telescope firmly held against a metal pole that supported the porch roof outside the communal front door, that led to our flat.
+No. 42 Stanley Avanue, Poulton-le-Fylde.
 She encouraged me to have a look.
 I put my eye to the eyepiece and said something like, “Yeah, the Moon.”

 That was it.
 I learned that you can see amazing things with even modest instrumentation.
 At the time I didn't know it, but that little telescope had set my life on a course that has led me through some amazing views of things I never thought possible.

-Location Pic: The observation place, still with the metal pole, where I had my first astronomical view, of any
+Location Pic: The observation place with metal pole, where I had my first astronomical view of any kind through a telescope.
+The building is aligned east/west.
+The front faces due south.

 Lunar Eclipses:

-It was interesting to see that as the Moon entered the shadow, it moon appeared to have a bite out of it.
+It was interesting to see that as the Moon entered the shadow it appeared to have a bite out of it.
 It didn't look at all like when it's in a phase.
 The disc

 What I like about observing The Moon:

 Mercury is an elusive little world.
-It shoots around the Sun so close that it is only visible for a few days every couple of months.
-When the ecliptic is at the right angle and the Earth is on the right side of the solar system the tiny planet can make it out of the Sun's glare for a few days and appears as a first magnitude 'star' in the morning or evening sky.
-When an inferior planet, that is one that is inside the orbit of the Earth, is furthest from the Sun it is called 'greatest elongation' and can be Eastern, in the evenings, or Western, in the mornings.
+It shoots around the Sun in just 88 days.
+It is so close to the Sun in our sky that it is only visible for about a week, every couple of months.
+When the ecliptic is at the right angle and the Earth is on the right side of the solar system the tiny planet can make it out of the Sun's glare for a few days and appears as a first magnitude 'star' in the morning, just before sunrise, or evening sky, just after sunset.
+When an inferior planet (Mercury or Venus), that is one that is inside the orbit of the Earth, is furthest from the Sun it is called 'greatest elongation' and can be Eastern, in the evenings, or Western, in the mornings.
 It's easiest to find this tricky little world when there's the Moon or planet or bright star to help you gauge where Mercury is.

-The first time I saw it, I was specifically looking for it, of course.
-You don't just happen to notice Mercury.
-At the time I lived in the seaside town of Blackpool.
+The first time I saw it I was specifically looking for it, of course.
+You don't generally just happen to notice Mercury.
+Though that is how it was discovered in antiquity by the ancient astronomers.
+At the time I lived in the famous seaside town of Blackpool.
 I had walked the few hundred metres (yards in those days) to my best friend, Jeremy Glass' home.
-His father was the manager of the Carlton Hotel, on the North Shore sea front.
+His father was the manager of the Carlton Hotel on the North Shore sea front.

 Location Pic: The exact position of my first sighting of little Mercury, approximately at its 'greatest Eastern elongation', viewed